 All propositions we use are knowledge and thus in need of their own propositional justification, and so forth.
 These chains of justification lead back to radically interpreted basic facts.
 We simply cannot know if these basic truths were true in the classical, normative sense of corresponding with reality, but there is little reason to doubt them, after all, mankind survives.
 But there can be little doubt that our survival also depends on our competence to link seminal knowledge to the rest of what we know.
-This is in fact the main argument to state that knowledge of these elementary, radically interpreted facts is satisfactory in the sense that it successfully supports human existence.
-Since many of us, as Nagel writes, “crave for truth”, truth contributes to human existence, but it is only is one of knowledge’s secondary qualities, next to functionality, reliability, shareability, etc. The essential qualities of knowledge are that it is fact-based and created by collective cognition.
+This is in fact the main argument to state that knowledge of these elementary, radically interpreted facts is satisfactory since it successfully supports human existence.
+Since many of us, as Nagel writes, “crave for truth”, the idea of truth contributes to human existence, but it is only is one of knowledge’s secondary qualities, next to functionality, reliability across time, shareability, etc. The essential qualities of knowledge are that it is fact-based and propositionally justified.

 We shall never know everything, but fear of skepticism is lack of confidence in the cognitive capacities of humanity.
-We better avoid burdening specific intersections of knowledge with the criterion of being an absolutely true representation of a single reality; as Willard Van Orman Quine wrote, the term ‘knowledge’ does not mark a clear subject of inquiry, knowledge is a whole.
+We better avoid burdening knowledge with the criterion of being an absolutely true representation of reality; as Willard Van Orman Quine wrote, the term ‘knowledge’ does not mark a clear subject of inquiry, knowledge is a whole.
 Knowledge is the whole of mankind’s propositionally justified beliefs.